cyrus-mc/helm-alertmanager/README.md

 ## Install

 It is best to install this through the helm-prometheus helm chart.
+The Alertmanager is one of the helm-prometheus chart dependencies.
 Not directly using the method below.

 ```
 git clone git@github.com:Smarsh/helm-alermanager.git